-Dates can be expressed in the format YYYYMMDD or YYYYMMDDHHMMSS.
-If the argument begins with a + or -, it is interpreted as an offset from the present time.
-For convenience, if such an offset is followed by one of the suffixes y, mo, w, d, h, or mi, then the offset is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
+The argument can be followed by '+' or '-' and an offset from the given time.
+The literal now can be omitted before an offset.
+The offset can be followed by one of the suffixes 'y', 'mo', 'w', 'd', 'h', or 'mi', so that it is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
 Without a suffix, the offset is computed in seconds.

-To explicitly prevent a date from being set, use none or never.
+To unset a date, use none or never.

+-P date/offset

-- -P date/offset This option sets the date on which a key is to be published to the zone.
-After that date, the key is included in the zone but is not used to sign it. - -P ds date/offset This option sets the date on which DS records that match this key have been seen in the parent zone. - -P sync date/offset This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone. - -A date/offset This option sets the date on which the key is to be activated.
-After that date, the key is included in the zone and used to sign it. - -R date/offset This option sets the date on which the key is to be revoked.
+This option sets the date on which a key is to be published to the zone.
+After that date, the key is included in the zone but is not used to sign it.

+-P ds date/offset

+This option sets the date on which DS records that match this key have been seen in the parent zone.

+-P sync date/offset

+This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone.

+-A date/offset

+This option sets the date on which the key is to be activated.
+After that date, the key is included in the zone and used to sign it.

+-R date/offset

+This option sets the date on which the key is to be revoked.
 After that date, the key is flagged as revoked.
+It is included in the zone and is used to sign it.

+-I date/offset

-It is included in the zone and is used to sign it. - -I date/offset This option sets the date on which the key is to be retired.
-After that date, the key is still included in the zone, but it is not used to sign it. - -D date/offset This option sets the date on which the key is to be deleted.
+This option sets the date on which the key is to be retired.
+After that date, the key is still included in the zone, but it is not used to sign it.

+-D date/offset

+This option sets the date on which the key is to be deleted.
 After that date, the key is no longer included in the zone.
-(However, it may remain in the key repository.) - -D ds date/offset This option sets the date on which the DS records that match this key have been seen removed from the parent zone. - -D sync date/offset This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted. - -S predecessor key This option selects a key for which the key being modified is an explicit successor.
+(However, it may remain in the key repository.)

+-D ds date/offset

+This option sets the date on which the DS records that match this key have been seen removed from the parent zone.

+-D sync date/offset

+This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted.

+-S predecessor key

+This option selects a key for which the key being modified is an explicit successor.
 The name, algorithm, size, and type of the predecessor key must exactly match those of the key being modified.
 The activation date of the successor key is set to the inactivation date of the predecessor.
-The publication date is set to the activation date minus the prepublication interval, which defaults to 30 days. - -i interval This option sets the prepublication interval for a key.
+The publication date is set to the activation date minus the prepublication interval, which defaults to 30 days.

+This option sets the prepublication interval for a key.
 If set, then the publication and activation dates must be separated by at least this much time.
 If the activation date is specified but the publication date is not, the publication date defaults to this much time before the activation date; conversely, if the publication date is specified but not the activation date, activation is set to this much time after publication.